 To prevent skin or pressure sores, you can:

-- Check to make sure that the foam pad is comfortable for the person.
-Some people find these pads too hot for sleeping and may be allergic to them.
+Check to make sure that the foam pad is comfortable for the person.
+Some people find these pads too hot for sleeping or may be allergic to them.
 If the foam pad is a problem, you can get pads filled with gel, air, or water.

 To check for pressure sores: